National Do Not Call Registry: Enforcement

 Complaints concerning telemarketing calls to homes and personal cell phones can be made to the Federal Communications Commission and the Federal Trade Commission.

 The Federal Communications Commission has created rules implementing the National Do-Not-Call Implementation Act.
 These rules are codified at the Code of Federal Regulations, title 47, Section 64.1200.
 The rules should be consulted in order to determine whether a particular incident violated the rules and can result in enforcement.

 In order to create an actionable complaint pursuant to FCC rules, an individual with a home phone or a personal cell phone is required to specify details of the infraction to the FCC.
-Typically this includes facts such as when the call occurred, the phone number called, the calling organization, the goods or services being marketed, whether the caller has any exemption status.
+Typically this includes facts such as when the call occurred, the phone number called, the calling organization, the goods or services being marketed, and whether the caller has any exemption status.
 Details of these rules can be found on the FCC's complaint form.

 Many journalists and victims of fraudulent calls and Do-Not-Call violations have extensively documented ongoing and widespread inaction and lack of enforcement by the FTC.

 In May 2014 Sprint Corporation was fined a record $7.5 million for failing to honor requests by consumers to opt out of receiving telemarketing calls and texts.
 The fine followed an investigation that had begun in 2012.
 "We expect companies to respect the privacy of consumers who have opted out of marketing calls," Travis LeBlanc, acting chief of the FCC's enforcement bureau, said at the time.
 "When a consumer tells a company to stop calling or texting with promotional pitches, that request must be honored.
 Today's settlement leaves no question that protecting consumer privacy is a top enforcement priority."